asgharm1999/asgharm1999.github.io/_pages/about.md

 Social Media Presence
 ======
--	In 2023 I was nominated by my director and career services advisor to speak about my internship experience at the [NYC Mayor’s Office of Technology and Innovation].
 -	In 2019 I participated in [CUNY Tech Prep](http://cunytechprep.nyc/), which teaches students Full Stack Development (now expanded to include Data Science) in a bootcamp manner for free.
 I would not have gotten my first job without this!
 I appeared in a [LinkedIn](https://www.linkedin.com/posts/cuny-tech-prep_new-career-tech-activity-7041174343602614272-2eqq?utm_source=share&utm_medium=member_desktop) and [Instagram](https://www.instagram.com/p/CAbDLCqnH9R/?igshid=MzRlODBiNWFlZA==) post.